NOUIY/aws-cdk-guide/v2/define-iam-l2.md

 ### Use the role customization feature<a name="define-iam-l2-manual-customization"></a>

-The AWS CDK *role customization* feature generates a report of roles and policies in your CDK app\.
-You can use this feature to generate a report\.
-Then you can substitute pre\-created roles for them\.
+The AWS CDK *role customization* feature generates a report of roles and policies in your CDK app.
+You can use this feature to generate a report.
+Then you can substitute pre-created roles for them.

 **To use the role customization feature**

-1. Add `Role.customizeRoles()` somewhere towards the top of your CDK application\.
+1. Add `Role.customizeRoles()` somewhere towards the top of your CDK application.
 The following is an example:

    ```
    const stack = new Stack(app, 'LambdaStack');